SkylineCommunications/dataminer-docs/develop/TOOLS/ThirdPartyTools/WiresharkDecryptTraffic.md

 ## SNMPv3

-Wireshark allows decrypting an encrypted SNMPv3 stream.
+Wireshark allows the decrypting of an encrypted SNMPv3 stream.

-Go to *Edit* > *Preferences...*.
-From the Preferences window, expand *Protocols* and select *SNMP*.
-Press the *Edit...* button for Users Table.
+1. Go to *Edit* > *Preferences*.

+1. In the *Preferences* window, expand *Protocols* and select *SNMP*.

+1. Click the *Edit* button next to *Users Table*.

-This opens the SNMP Users window.
-Press the *+* icon and provide the necessary details for:
+   This will open the *SNMP Users* window.

+1. Click the *+* button and provide the necessary details for:

    - Engine ID
    - Username
    - Authentication model
    - Authentication password
    - Privacy protocol
    - Privacy password

-If the provided info is correct, the package stream now shows the decryped data.
+If the provided info is correct, the package stream will now show the decrypted data.